jylhakos/InternetOfThings/JWT/README.md

 )

 ```
-Define a secret to export the secret key to an environment variable.
+Define a secret to export the secret or a private key to an environment variable.

 ```